Pandemic Financially Imperils Nearly Half Of American Households, Poll Finds

 Black unemployment rates always run higher than the average, he notes.
 "We're almost the last people to recover when it comes to unemployment."

-Cooper says he worries the pandemic is intensifying unrest over the racial inequities in education and employment in the U.S. Yet those dynamics also feel familiar to him: "I see our parents do it, and show us how to make ends meet," he says.
+Cooper says he worries the pandemic is intensifying unrest over the racial inequities in education and employment in the U.S. Yet those dynamics also feel familiar to him.
+"I see our parents do it, and show us how to make ends meet," he says.
 "I think that sometimes is good, versus being born with a silver spoon in your mouth."

 But for some, including Alvaro Castro, 58, financial hardship is a new experience.
-The married father of two was born in Columbia and for three decades has lived in a suburb of Miami.
+The married father of two was born in Colombia and for three decades has lived in a suburb of Miami.
 He made more than $100,000 a year, until he lost his job as a television producer last September.
-It was April before he found steady work as a contractor, making less than he'd earned previously.
+It was April before he found steady work as a contractor, making less than he had earned previously.

 "When you have four people for five months, and only one person is producing, it's hard," he says.
 "Especially with food; it's quite expensive."